chatnoir-eu/chatnoir-resiliparse/README.md

 for record in ArchiveIterator(stream, max_content_length=512000):
     pass

-# Skip all records that smaller than 128 bytes
+# Skip all records that are smaller than 128 bytes
 for record in ArchiveIterator(stream, min_content_length=128):
     pass
 ```